COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 - Acrylic shields are installed in locations where physical distancing may not be able to be maintained;

-- Contactless, expedited registration will be available, with two lines separated by six feet, in addition to floor markings to keep attendees spaced out by six feet;
+- Expedited registration will be available, with two lines separated by six feet, in addition to markings to keep attendees spaced out by six feet;

 - The width of aisles throughout the exhibition halls will be increased from 10 feet to 14 feet;